-1 arlier this month, the Trump Administration issued its second annual budget proposal.
-Much ✓ like last year's budget, the FY 2019 Trump budget attacks our hard earned benefits that were won through many rounds of contract negotiations and legislative activities during past years.
+n March 11, 2019, the Trump Administration issued its third annual budget proposal and, as expected, President Trump continued his attack on federal and postal employees.
+Much like previous budgets, the FY 2020 Trump budget attacks our hard-earned benefits that were won through many rounds of contract negotiations and legislative activities during past years.
+The proposed cuts closely resemble those of previous years.
 Listed below are some of these unjust proposals that, if enacted, would have a punishing effect on our active and retired members.
 All members should rest assured that the NPMHU will be working hard to make certain that these proposals are rejected by Congress and never see the light of day.